scottwedge/python-docuseries/README.md

 Pip is the standard package manager for python.
 Using it allows you to install packages that are not part of the standard library.
 Pip3 is a version of the pip installer for python3, which can download and configure new python modules too.
 Pip3 relies on PyPI ([the Python Package Index](https://pypi.org/)) which is a [software repository](https://en.wikipedia.org/wiki/Software_repository) where versions of community-managed modules are maintained.

+### __pycache__ ?

+This is where lives Python 3 bytecode compiled and ready to be executed.
+You normally want to add this into your gitignore file.
+This is simply bytecode cerated when you compile your python code.
+Which means that it can be re-obtained once you compile python again.

 ### Python Reserved Words

 You cannot used reserved words as variable names/identifiers